FeanorTheElf/feanor-math/Readme.md

  - Comprehensive treatment of matrices and linear algebra.
 Currently there is only a very minimalistic abstraction of matrices [`crate::matrix::*`] and linear algebra, mainly for internal use.
  - Careful treatment of polynomials over infinite rings, primarily with specialized implementations that prevent coefficient blowup.
  - ~~Lattice reduction and the LLL algorithm.
 This might also be necessary for above point.~~ Implemented now!
- - More carefully designed memory allocation abstractions (preferably we would use a new crate `memory-provider` or similar).
+ - ~~More carefully designed memory allocation abstractions (preferably we would use a new crate `memory-provider` or similar).~~ Using the Rust `allocator-api` together with [`feanor-mempool`](https://github.com/FeanorTheElf/feanor-mempool) now!
  - More number theory algorithms, e.g. computing Galois groups.
 I am not yet sure where to draw the line here, as I think high-level number theory algorithms (Elliptic Curves, Class Groups, ...) are out of scope for this project.
 Technically I would include integer factoring here, but it is too important a primitive for other algorithms.

+## SemVer

+In version `1.x.x` the library used an inconsistent version scheme.
+This is now fixed, and all versions from `2.x.x` onwards use semantic versioning, as described in the [Cargo book](https://doc.rust-lang.org/cargo/reference/resolver.html#semver-compatibility).
+Note that all items marked with the annotation `#[stability::unstable]` from the rust library [`stability`](https://docs.rs/stability/latest/stability/index.html) are exempt from semantic version.
+In other words, breaking changes in the interface of these structs/traits/functions will only increment the minor version number.
+Note that these are not visible to other crates at all, unless the feature `unstable-enable` is active.

+# Examples

 ## Using rings